What is endometriosis: causes to recognise

 -

-Pelvic MRI , indicated in case of suspected deep intestinal, bladder or uterosacral endometriosis
+Pelvic MRI, indicated in cases of suspected deep intestinal, bladder, or uterosacral endometriosis

 -

-Gynecological physical examination , to evaluate stiffness, localized pain and abnormalities of the cervix or ligaments
+Gynecological physical examination, to assess rigidity, localized pain, and abnormalities of the cervix or ligaments

-📍 Important: No blood test (such as CA-125) is sufficient to confirm or exclude endometriosis, as there is no specific biological marker for the disease.
+📍 Important: No blood test (like CA-125) is sufficient to confirm or rule out endometriosis, as there is no specific biological marker for the disease.

-💡 Clinical note: The diagnostic delay is still high (up to 9 years on average): many women receive incorrect diagnoses (irritable bowel syndrome, vaginitis, recurrent cystitis) or are minimized.
+💡 Clinical note: Diagnostic delay is still high (up to 9 years on average): many women receive wrong diagnoses (irritable bowel syndrome, vaginitis, recurrent cystitis) or are minimized.

-It is essential to rely on specialized endometriosis centers with gynecologists experienced in reading the indirect signs of the disease.
+It is essential to rely on specialized centers for endometriosis with gynecologists experienced in interpreting the indirect signs of the disease.

 Living with endometriosis: complications and quality of life